DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 ![RoboMaker robot created](/docs/assets/img/aws-tutorials/quick-start/aws_tutorial_robomaker_3.png)

-- Choose **Download** button next to **Download and store your Core's security resources**.
+- Choose **Download** button next to **Download and store your Core's security resources**, you will get `ROSbot-setup.zip` file.

+- From **Download the current AWS Greengrass Core software** choose file for architecture **ARMv71**, you will get `greengrass-linux-armv7l-1.9.2.tar.gz` file.

-- You will get `ROSbot-setup.zip` file, it needs to be uploaded to ROSbot.
+- Both files need to be uploaded to ROSbot.
 The upload process will vary, depending on your host operating system.

 ### On Linux